vinhngx/CarND-Behavioral-Cloning-P3/writeup_template.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used an SGD optimizer with momentum.
 The learning rate was set to 0.001.
 Choosing larger learning rates led to unstablized training with *nan* loss.
 To encourage the model to settle into a local minimum, I also lowered the training rate to 0.0001 and further refine the model for 100 epochs.

 ### Track 2 driving
 Due to markedly different road conditions, the model trained on track 1 failed to drive on track 2.
 In order to drive on track 2, we finetune this model by collecting ~25k images of driving practice on track 2.
-The model is finetuned for 50 epochs.
+The model is finetuned for 50 epochs with SGD at learning rate 0.001.
 Upon completing this finetuning, the model can drive on track 2 for an extended distance, as seen in the *track2.mp4* video.